 2004 Joins Radio 2 to host late night show.
 Receives two Sony nominations.
 Buys bottle of Night Nurse.

-2006 Career highlight as Mark wins "Celebrity Stars in their eyes" with a suspiciously Cornish Shane MacGowan.
+2006 Career highlight: wins 'Celebrity Stars In Their Eyes' with a suspiciously Cornish-sounding Shane MacGowan.

-2007 Takes pity on Stuart Maconie and agrees to share early eveing show.
+2007 Takes pity on Stuart Maconie and agrees to share early evening Radio 2 show.
 Buys a round.

-Wins yet another Sony Gold Award as he is crowned 'Best Music Broadcaster' at a well posh ceremony in that there London.
+Wins another Sony Gold Award as he is crowned 'Best Music Broadcaster' at a posh ceremony in London village.

 Skips gaily along 100 miles of the Jurassic Coast with that other fella off the radio.

-2011 Records first solo album at the age of 53 and publishes yet another book titled 'Reeling in the Years', detailing the soundtrack to his half century on God's good earth.
-The biopic must surely now be an inevitability.
-Launches the award-winning* bespoke record show 'Mark Radcliffe's Music Club'.
-Oh, and moves to BBC Radio 6 Music.
-Remarkably, they don't seem to have found him out yet.
+2011 Records first solo album at the age of 53 and publishes another book titled 'Reeling In The Years', detailing the soundtrack to his half century on God's good earth.
+Launches his bespoke record show 'Mark Radcliffe's Music Club' on Radio 2 and moves with Stuart to afternoons on BBC Radio 6 Music.

 Along the way has three daughters and continues to support Manchester City.
 Buys season ticket.